smastrom/react-email-autocomplete/README.md

 ![react-autocomplete-email](https://i.ibb.co/DWQBQw7/Screenshot-2022-12-07-alle-13-54-23.png)

-**React Autocomplete Email** is a tiny, unstyled, zero-dependency controlled component inspired by multiple european flight booking websites.
+**React Autocomplete Email** is an unstyled, zero-dependency controlled component inspired by multiple european flight booking websites.
+As soon as users start typing their email address, it will suggest the most common email providers.

 - Completely unstyled and white labeled (ships with zero CSS)
 - Fully accessible with great keyboard controls
 - Forward most common event handlers and attributes
 - Controllable with React Hook Form

-> :bulb: **React Autocomplete Email** also ships with a curated list of ~160 world's most popular email providers in order to get started quickly (thanks to **@mailcheck**).
+> :bulb: **React Autocomplete Email** also ships with a curated list of ~160 world's most popular email providers to get started quicky (thanks to **@mailcheck**).

 <br />